matteospata/Synthetic-Data-Bayesian-Statistics/README.md

-# Synthetic Data & Bayesian Analytics Platform
+# Synthetic Data & Bayesian Analytics

 Production-minded reference project for generating mixed-type tabular synthetic data with deep generative models and validating it with Bayesian statistics.